linq2js/react-xs/readme.md

 ## Todo App (Performance test)

 Please refer this [link](https://sr4h3.codesandbox.io/) , an example runs with 5000 todo items (over 20.000 elements).
 User can update todo text on the fly, without lagging.
-Redux or other state managers get lag from 1000-2000 todo items
+Redux or other state managers get lag with 1000-2000 todo items

 ## Creating simple state